UX guidelines for payment customizations

 Payment customizations require the following kinds of pages:

-- A template for the merchant to create the customization
+- A template for the user to create the customization

-- A customization detail page for the merchant to edit existing customizations
+- A customization detail page for the user to edit existing customizations

-The merchant views the blank template page when they first create a customization:
+The user views the blank template page when they first create a customization:

-The merchant views a customization detail page when they edit an existing customization.
-We recommend that Save buttons are enabled only when the merchant has made changes to the form:
+The user views a customization detail page when they edit an existing customization.
+We recommend that Save buttons are enabled only when the user has made changes to the form: